Attraction-Repulsion Spectrum in Neighbor Embeddings: Appendix B. Data Sources and Transcriptomic Data Preprocessing

-The brain organoid datasets \citep{kanton2019organoid} were downloaded from \url{ https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7552/} in form of UMI counts and metadata tables.
-The metadata table for the chimpanzee dataset was taken from the supplementary materials of the original publication.
+The brain organoid data sets \citep{kanton2019organoid} were downloaded from \url{ https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-7552/} in form of UMI counts and metadata tables.
+The metadata table for the chimpanzee data set was taken from the supplementary materials of the original publication.
 We used gene counts mapped to the consensus genome, and selected all cells that passed quality control by the original authors (\texttt{in\_FullLineage=TRUE} in metadata tables).
 For human organoid data, we only used cells from the \texttt{409b2} cell line, to simplify the analysis (the original publication combined cells from two cell lines and needed to perform batch correction).